codlark/cls/docs/Plan.md

  - a working directory folder property, like `folder: ` that specifies a folder that contains the resources and output folder
  - finish annotating types (maybe? not sure if this gets me much)
  - json based data? (i'm not sure what the point of this was)
  - - array of object, each object is an asset and each kv pair is a brik maybe?
+The ability to set specific values for each asset???
  - `[=| NAME | VALUE ]` - change the value of the element's propery
  - `[assetName]` ???
  - `[print| STRING]` prints a string to the console